wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 Let's get your cloud coding environment up and running so you can start building without messing with local installs.
 This is your dev playground in the cloud — no setup headaches, no installs, just code.

 1. Head over to [github.com](https://github.com) and log in using the account you set up during pre-camp.
-2. Go to [github.com/wizcamp/wizcamp-realms-demo](https://github.com/wizcamp/wizcamp-realms-demo) and click **Use this template → Open in codespace**.
+2. **Go** to [github.com/wizcamp/wizcamp-realms-demo](https://github.com/wizcamp/wizcamp-realms-demo) and click Use this template → Open in codespace
-3. Wait a bit while your Codespace builds.
-You'll see a VS Code editor pop up in your browser.
+3. **Wait** while your Codespace builds until you see a VS Code editor pop up in your browser
-4. Once it loads, make sure you can see the project files in the file explorer on the left.
+4. **Verify** you can see the project files in the file explorer on the left once it loads
-5. **Customize your theme**: Click the gear icon in the bottom left, go to **Themes -> Color Theme**, and pick your favorite (Dark+ is popular for coding).
+5. **Customize** your theme by clicking the gear icon in the bottom left, going to Themes -> Color Theme, and picking your favorite (Dark+ is popular for coding)